About E.O. Wilson Biodiversity Foundation:

 There is no more important moment to engage in supporting ambitious conservation solutions than right now, and the Half-Earth Project is just that: the grandest conservation effort of our time.

 The Foundation is seeking a Vice President of Research to provide strategic and operational leadership for the core research activities of the Half-Earth Project.
-The Half-Earth Project research programs include the Global Biodiversity Census (GBC) Initiative, the Mapping Core and Knowledge Platform, and the Half-Earth Biodiversity Chairs & Scholars Program.
+The Half-Earth Project research programs include the Global Biodiversity Census (GBC) Initiative, the Mapping Core and Knowledge Platform, and the Half-Earth Biodiversity Fellows & Scholars Program.
 The Vice President of Research will build and oversee a small team of Program Managers / Scientific Leads to support the execution of these programs with Half-Earth Project Program Partner collaborators.

 The Vice President of Research will: